 We’re finally over the halfway point of, to put it lightly, a challenging year.
-For social media managers, finding the balance between selling to and supporting their followers has been difficult.
-But, with a little creativity and a lot of hard work, many have managed to power through the pandemic with even stronger and more engaged communities.
+For social media managers, finding the balance between selling and supporting their followers has been difficult.
+But, with a bit of creativity and a lot of hard work, many have managed to power through the pandemic with even stronger and more engaged communities.
 How did they do it?
-Dash Hudson used our trusty Boards tool to segment the top Instagram marketing trends of 2020 and find out how different industries approached their content strategies in the last six months.
+Dash Hudson used our trusty Boards segmentation tool to segment the top Instagram marketing trends of 2020 and find out how different industries approached their content strategies in the last six months.

 For beauty brands, 2020 is the year of more.
 When global lockdowns struck communities, and people couldn’t see each other in person anymore, the question of cosmetics became centered on its purpose.
 Do we need makeup when we’re alone?
 Fans answered with a resounding yes.
-Maintaining a regular beauty routine has helped some keep a semblance of normalcy in an otherwise chaotic time—especially through the lens of aspiration and self care.
+Maintaining a regular beauty routine has helped some keep a semblance of normalcy in an otherwise chaotic time—primarily through the lens of aspiration and self-care.
 Marketers responded with content that reflects these attitudes: imagery featuring piles of product was a popular choice across brands and resonated deeply with followers.

 “Comfortable” is perhaps the best word to describe the 2020 fashion scene.
 With so few individuals able to leave their homes and most interactions taking place via video chat, fashion lovers have prioritized clothes that make them feel good—and this is reflected in their Instagram behavior.
-From Pradidas to Diordans, and everything in between, the luxe sneaker seems to be the perfect way to maintain style without compromising comfort.
-Fans have responded to the designer sneaker in droves (Casablanca’s New Balance offering in particular is a huge hit).
+From Pradidas to Diordans and everything in between, the luxe sneaker seems to be the perfect way to maintain style without compromising comfort.
+Fans have responded to the designer sneaker in droves (Casablanca’s New Balance offering, in particular, is a huge hit).

 Publishers on Instagram opted to give readers the ultimate escape this year.
-Those who needed a break from the endless cycle of tough news turned to magazines and digital publications focused on the fun, lighter moments still happening around the world.
+Those who needed a break from the endless cycle of uncompromising news turned to magazines, and digital publications focused on the fun, lighter moments still happening around the world.
 Twosomes have been a top trend so far, with subjects ranging from favorite couples (read: Sophie and Joe, Gigi and Zayn), to families (Beyonce and Blue Ivy, Kate and Charlotte), to throwbacks (Serena and Blair, Posh and Becks), and the next generation of world leaders (Malala and Greta).

-If Instagram marketing trends are revealing anything right now, it’s that brands need to meet followers where they are.
+If Instagram marketing trends reveal anything right now, it’s that brands need to meet followers where they are.
 This year has taught us the valuable lesson that content doesn’t live in a vacuum—understanding the context of our audience is crucial to delivering a positive experience on any channel.
 Start by listening to your community.
 Engaging with followers should be a regular practice to keep a pulse on what they care about.
 Next, take advantage of the right tools to streamline the content creation process.
-Finally, track your metrics and understand that your industry has its own unique benchmarks.
+Finally, track your Instagram insights metrics and understand that your industry has its own unique benchmarks.
 And remember, if a trend doesn’t fit within your branding, you don’t have to jump on it.
-Do what feels right for you and you could be the profile setting the trends for 2021.
+Do what feels right for you, and you could be the profile setting the trends for 2021.